-Choose flexible entry if you're unsure of dates
+Choose flexible entry if you are unsure of your dates

-If there's one thing we've learned in recent times, it's that flexibility when it comes to travelling and being able to change or cancel dates is an advantage.
-So, if you're thinking of travelling to Paris and you're not sure what day you want to visit Disney, you can choose this flexible ticket to Disneyland Paris with a year's duration.
+If there is one thing we have learned in recent times is that flexibility when travelling and being able to change or cancel dates is an advantage.
+So, if you are thinking of travelling to Paris and you are not sure what day you want to visit Disney, you can choose the flexible ticket to Disneyland Paris with a year's duration.

 How does it work?
-You buy it and choose the date you want and the ticket will be valid for one year from that same day.
-So a good tip is to book it for the first day you are going to be in Paris to make sure you can use it on the day that best suits you during your trip.
+Very easy!
+You buy it and choose the date you want and the ticket will be valid for one year from the same day.
+So a good tip is to book it for the first day you are going to be in Paris to make sure you can use it the day that best suits you during your trip.

 The cheapest one-day ticket with transport from Paris

 Whichever ticket option you choose, there are services that include transport to the park.
-The resort is far from the centre of Paris (in the Marne-la-Vallée area), and while you can get there on the RER trains (the cheapest option), you'll save a lot of time with a Disneyland ticket with bus transport included - and you'll get right to the park gates.
+The resort is far from the centre of Paris (in the Marne-la-Vallée area) and, although you can get there by RER trains (the cheapest option), you'll save a lot of time with a Disneyland ticket with shuttle bus included - and you'll arrive directly at the parks' gates.

 After the ride, the queues to get out of Disney are impressive and even longer to get on the train.
-If, in addition to including transport with your tickets, you are considering the option of investing a little more but having more freedom of schedule and movement, I advise you to consider the option of buying your ticket to Disneyland and booking a private transport to and from Disneyland, you will greatly appreciate it.
+If you are considering the option of investing a little more but having more freedom of timetables and movement, I advise you to consider the option of buying your ticket to Disneyland and booking a private transfer to and from Disneyland, you will be very grateful for it.

-Top tips on how to save money at Disneyland for an equally amazing, but cheaper, experience
+The best tips to save money at Disneyland

-If you're looking forward to going to Disneyland but you're afraid that the visit will be too much for your budget, don't worry.
-We've already seen that there are ways to get your tickets cheaper, but if you'll allow me, here's a short list you can follow to make sure that your visit to the park is much cheaper while you enjoy yourself without worrying about your wallet:
+If you're looking forward to going to Disneyland but you're scared of going over budget, don't worry.
+We've already seen that there are ways to get your tickets cheaper, but if you'll allow me, here's a little checklist you can follow to make sure your visit to the park is a lot cheaper while having a great time without worrying about your wallet:

-- Tickets: in advance and online, to get them cheaper: as we have already seen, this is the cheapest one.
+- Tickets: in advance and online to get them cheaper: as we have already seen, this is the cheapest 1-day ticket to Disneyland.

 - Accommodation: sleeping inside the park is often an unnecessary luxury: if you don't have the budget to stay in one of Disneyland's resorts, don't worry.
 There are areas around the park that are very well connected to the park and that will allow you to make the most of your time without spending the money that the park's hotels cost.